mono/Embeddinator-4000/docs/ObjC.md

 ### NSString support

 API that expose `System.String` types are converted into `NSString`.
 This makes memory management easier than dealing with `char*`.

+### Protocols support

+Managed interfaces are converted into ObjC protocols where all members are `@required`.

 ## Main differences with .NET